Kisatchie National Forest

 Although forests dominate the landscape, scattered prairies can also be found.
 Natural prairies have been almost extirpated from Louisiana, mostly by clearing for agriculture.
 Less than one thousand acres of calcareous prairie may remain in the entire state, three pieces of which are associated with Kisatchie: the Kieffer prairie (769 acres), the historic Tancock Prairie (45 acres), and the historic Bartram Prairie (1,190 acres).
 The latter two are referred to as "historic" because they were mentioned in 1836 survey records; they have reverted to forest.

 So thoroughly have the prairies of North America been cleared that remnants such as these are likely to be of national significance.
 The restoration of a natural fire regimen is the most important priority for maintaining and enhancing these prairies.

+Coverage

 The forest consists of several large areas; and these are fragmented by private land ownership.
 The headquarters are in Pineville, but the Kisatchie National Forest has five ranger districts in the north-central area of the state: Calcasieu, Caney, Catahoula, Kisatchie and Winn.
 The forest lies in parts of seven parishes.
 In descending order of land area within the forest, they are Grant, Natchitoches, Winn, Rapides, Vernon, Claiborne, and Webster parishes.